7.1.12 Green and biodiverse roofs – including roof gardens

 - single-ply membrane, or

-The system should in installed in accordance with the design and the waterproofing layer manufacturer’s recommendations and integrity tested prior to covering (see integrity testing).
+The system should be installed in accordance with the design and the waterproofing layer manufacturer’s recommendations and integrity tested prior to covering (see Clause 7.1.11, integrity testing of the waterproofing layer).

 - height of upstands in relation to soil height and flashings